fareed1983/profile/site/homepi-cicd-pipeline.md

 **Helm**
 [Helm](https://helm.sh/) is a templating engine that acts as a package manager for Kubernetes allowing for easier configuration of a common set of resources for a given use-case.
 There are standard bundles published in public or private repositories which act as reusable recipes for infrastructure deployment eliminating the need of configuring complex but widely used deployment patterns from scratch.
 Helm uses charts to describe how to run individual applications and services on Kubernetes.
 Without Helm, Kubernetes YAML files contain hard-coded configuration values for such resources as ports, number of replicas etc. Also, for each application, multiple YAML files have to be updated without Helm.
 Helm introduces a templating system that takes values from a YAML file that it applies to charts.

 ### 5.3.
-Installation of k2s Cluster {#5.3.-installation-of-k2s-cluster}
+Installation of k3s Cluster {#5.3.-installation-of-k3s-cluster}

-Install K3s in the setup_pi.yml Ansible playbook as follows.
+K3s is a CNCF-conformant Kubernetes distribution which means that it implements the specified APIs that are standardized to manage a cluster.
+Install K3s in the setup\_pi.yml Ansible playbook as follows.
 Note that the default ingress controller in K3s is Traefik which we intend to replace with NGNIX.
 Add the following to the Ansible playbook before the handlers section.
 ```
    - name: Enable cgroup memory in cmdline.txt
       lineinfile: